retro16/acsi2stm/README.md

  * [hardware.md](doc/hardware.md): How to design and build an acsi2stm unit from scratch (hand wired, or your own PCB design).
  * [gemdrive.md](doc/gemdrive.md): Technical details about GemDrive.
+ * [troubleshooting.md](doc/troubleshooting.md): Having problems?
+Have a look in here.

 To people buying/selling hardware